cdrx/faktory_worker_python/README.md

 ### Registering decorated functions

-This project uses the standard library's `pickle` module during job execution to serialize registered functions.
-However, one limitation of the `pickle` library is that the function serialization will fail if the given function uses a decorator.
-This issue only appears if the worker uses multiprocessing (the default) for concurency.
-A workaround is to use threads instead:
+When using the default multiprocessing mode of concurrency, the underlying process pool uses the standard library's `pickle` module to serialize registered functions.
+However, a function can only be `pickled` if defined directly at the top-level of a module.
+If the function is instead produced by a decorator, the pickling won't work.
+A workaround for this issue is to change the mode of concurrenry and use threads instead:

 ```
 w = Worker(..., use_threads=True)